 Consecutive Days Worked by Chicago Police Department Members, April – May 2022

-The Public Safety section of the Office of Inspector General (OIG) has conducted an inquiry into the Chicago Police Department’s (CPD) scheduling practices, including the cancellation of sworn CPD members’ regular days off and the number of consecutive days on which CPD members are scheduled to work.
+The Office of Inspector General has conducted an inquiry into the Chicago Police Department’s scheduling practices, including the cancellation of sworn CPD members’ regular days off and the number of consecutive days on which CPD members are scheduled to work.
 OIG has analyzed CPD data surrounding members’ schedules and actual days worked from April 1, 2022, to May 31, 2022.

 Specifically, in this analysis, OIG sought to determine answers to the following questions: